 6. INTELLECTUAL PROPERTY RIGHTS, OWNERSHIP AND TITLE

 6.1 OutSystems’ Intellectual Property.
-Customer acknowledges and agrees that all Intellectual Property Rights in and to the Software and Professional Services are owned by OutSystems.
-Customer shall not acquire any proprietary right, title or interest in or to any Intellectual Property Rights in the Software.
-All rights not expressly granted by OutSystems herein are reserved.
+All Intellectual Property Rights in and to the Software and Professional Services are owned by OutSystems.
+Customer shall not acquire any proprietary right, title or interest in or to any Intellectual Property Rights in the Software or Professional Services.
+All rights not expressly granted by OutSystems in this Agreement or the applicable Order are reserved.

 7.1 Use and Disclosure.
-During this Agreement and for a period of 3 (three) years following its termination, each Party shall hold in confidence and not use for any purposes unrelated to this Agreement or disclose to any third party (except the Party’s employees, agents or contractors who have a need to know and who are subject to confidentiality obligations at least as restrictive as those herein) any Confidential Information of the other Party.
+During this Agreement and for a period of 3 (three) years following its termination, each Party shall hold in confidence and not use for any purposes unrelated to this Agreement or disclose to any third party (except the Party’s employees, agents or contractors who have a need to know and who are subject to confidentiality obligations at least as restrictive as those in this Agreement) any Confidential Information of the other Party.
 Each Party agrees to take all reasonable steps to ensure that the Confidential Information is not disclosed or distributed by its employees, contractors, or agents in violation of the terms of this Agreement.

 7.3 Non-Confidential Information.
 The Parties shall not be obligated under this Section 7 (“Confidentiality”) with respect to Confidential Information that: (i) is or becomes a part of the public domain through no act or omission of the receiving Party; (ii) was in the receiving Party’s lawful possession without restriction prior to the disclosure and had not been obtained by the receiving Party either directly or indirectly from the disclosing Party; (iii) is lawfully disclosed to the receiving Party by a third party without restriction on the disclosure; or (iv) is independently developed by the receiving Party without access to the Confidential Information.